 Dr Bernard Fanaroff

-Noel is the recipient of the United Nations sponsored Karmaveer Award for his contribution to leadership development which he collected in New Delhi, India in November, 2013.
-Noel contributed to the Indian best-seller, Karma Kurry by writing a chapter on Kumi Naidoo, the ex-Director of Greenpeace International.
+He is the recipient of the United Nations sponsored Karmaveer Award for his contribution to leadership development which he collected in New Delhi, India in November, 2013.
+Currently Noel serves on the boards of the Cape Cultural Collective and is the chairperson of Darkroom Contemporary Dance Theatre.

 As the proud father of a teenager, Noel is particularly concerned about how we actively realise and build meaningful legacies today, to ensure a sustainable and brighter future for tomorrow’s generations.